spech66/hugo-best-practices/README.md

 ## Content organization

 Keep all images next to the index Markdown file.
-This allows to keep the images in the highest possible resolution and let hugo resize them to the perfect size for the current theme.
+This allows to keep the images in the highest possible resolution and let hugo resize them to the perfect size for the current theme (see [Images](#images) below).

 ```sh
 ├── mysite/